Egle-007/multinational-retail-data-centralisation82/README.md

 ### Purpose

-    To make company's up-to-date sales data accessible to the staff from one centralised location.
+    To make the company more data-driven by implementing ETL (extract-transform-load) so that it's up-to-date sales data would be accessible to the staff from one centralised location, therefore improve business decision making.

 ### Development goals